Milk thistle, Silybum marianum hero image

 Milk thistle seed was once used as a coffee substitute.

-The plant owes its common name milk thistle to the milky white lines on the leaves, according to tradition caused by the breast milk of fertility goddesses from various pantheons or the virgin Mary.
-Because of the latter, the plant is called marianum or milk thistle.
+The plant owed its common name milk thistle to the milky white lines on the leaf, according to tradition caused by breast milk of fertility goddesses from various pantheons or the virgin Mary.
+Because of the latter, the plant is called marianum in the Linnaean system.

 In some countries, the plant is widely cultivated because of its nutritiousness.